Skip to main content

 Chocolate brown

 If you lean toward a more traditional aesthetic, you may find chocolate brown to be a decadent paint color for the dining room walls.
 Chocolate brown is rich and warm, perfect for creating a cozy yet elegant dining room aesthetic.
 Those who like rustic and Scandinavian styles may also find this color to be a great accent along the walls.
 If you have some handy skills, DIYing a statement wall molding or inserting wooden slats can provide more dimension within your space.
-Chocolate brown also makes for the perfect accent color beside taupe, beige, or off-white, where the light colors prevent the room from becoming too dark.
+Chocolate brown also makes for the perfect accent color alongside taupe, beige, or off-white, where the light colors prevent the room from becoming too dark.

 Black and white

-Black and white paint colors provide a classic touch to any space.
-Ideal for luxe minimalist and modern design styles, a black-and-white dining room can appear sophisticated and luxurious.
-Add black along one wall as an accent color to create more depth and visual interest.
 Alternatively, white walls with black accent paintings or a black dining table appear rich and welcoming.
 For a warmer look in your space, pair black-and-white walls with light wood flooring or other wood accents throughout the room.
 Plenty of lush green plants can also enhance the look and invite more life into the space.

 Cream or taupe

-Cream and taupe are other classic dining room paint colors that many homeowners enjoy.
-Often found in traditionally styled homes, those with boho and vintage aesthetics could also find these tones heartwarming.
-Cream and off-white shades create the perfect subtle backdrop for a dining room.
 These colors are also highly versatile, meaning homeowners can swap out their decor and change up the accent colors in their palette whenever they like.
 Taupe and blush tones are a great choice for boho or retro styles that favor a warmer and more eclectic look.
 Pair these colors with warmer browns and other darker hues that help make the space feel more luxe and intentional.

 Washed-out blues

 A favorite in many farmhouse, rustic, traditional, and retro styles are washed-out blue tones in the dining room.
 Blue feels airy and bright in the dining space without becoming too overwhelming.
 The washed-out tones allow the space to feel muted yet comforting and help enhance the white accents used throughout the space.
 Still, since washed-out blue can come across as detached or unwelcoming, it’s best to choose a hue with warm undertones or pair it with warm-toned neutrals.
-Additionally, if you’re going for a luxe look, pairing this washed-out blue with glass or crystal features is a stunning way to create a sophisticated aesthetic.
-Furthermore, rich wood tones look right at home alongside many blue tones, making the dining space feel more comforting and organic.

 Finding the right paint color for your luxe dining space is all about knowing what aesthetic you want to achieve.
 A light and bright feel is best created through washed-out blues and off-whites, while luxurious browns and blacks can achieve a moodier and warmer look.
 No matter your style, keeping your space simple and leaning toward neutrals can provide the best luxe aesthetic.
 But don’t forget to add a few accent colors or jewel tones to tie together the overall look!